 This is what you need:

-The medium-thick variant of our tube yarns for crochet, made of 80% recycled cotton
+A medium-thick tube yarn for crocheting, made of 80% recycled cotton

 Crochet hook 8mm